Agent tools reference

 bash

 Run a shell command in the job's working directory.
-The current dir contains a drive/ folder for files that should persist across jobs (synced to project storage).
+The current dir contains a drive/ folder for files that should persist across jobs (synced to the workspace drive).
 Anything written elsewhere is ephemeral.
 Returns combined stdout+stderr (last 8KB) and the exit code.

 Inputs